MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-Sete dígitos sem espaços ou delimitadores
+sete dígitos sem espaços ou delimitadores

 ### <a name="pattern"></a>Padrão

- Sete dígitos
+sete dígitos

 ### <a name="checksum"></a>Soma de verificação